tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Logging of RRC operations at both ends of the protocol can be generally useful for the users of an implementation.
 In particular, for security information and event management (SIEM) and troubleshooting purposes, it is strongly advised that implementations collect statistics about any unsuccessful RRC operations, as they could represent security-relevant events when they coincide with attempts by an attacker to interfere with the end-to-end path.
+It is also advisable to log instances where multiple responses to a single `path_challenge` are received, as this could suggest an off-path attack attempt.

 ## Middlebox Interference